Akmazad/deepBrain/Data Processing/README.md

 # Data preprocessing for Deep learning training by analysing RNA-seq, CHIP-seq, ATAC-seq, and Transcription factor peaks (also CHIP-seq from UCSC-DCC)
-Our pipeline considers only those chromosomal bins for DL training that has at least one TF features activated.
-Hence, we first constructed bins with at least one TF signal found, and after that augmented other features from e.g. EpiMap, HumanFC, or other sources.
+Our pipeline considers only those chromosomal bins for DL training that has at least feature found.

 ## Processing pipeline
 |Data|Used for|Pipeline Documentations|